-As an organisation, our primary focus is providing safe homes to vulnerable families.
-This is done in the hope of eradicate housing inequality and insecurity.
-Through our slum rehabilitation project, we provided families with a safe and healthy environment.
-This ensures that they can stay connected to the cultural roots that they have established.
-Habitat for Humanity is committed to the fight against housing inequality and will continue to work to improve the lives of vulnerable families all across the world.
+As an organisation, our primary focus is providing safe homes to vulnerable families because everyone should have a safe home.
+Through our slum rehabilitation project, we provided families with a safe and healthy environment because it is important that they can stay connected to the cultural roots that they have established.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.